teenooCH/macos-setup/Readme.md

 ```
 ansible-playbook [-i 10.11.12.13, [-u user]] macos.yml
 ```
+> Mind the comma ',' after the IP address.

 Add more packages by selecting one or more of following tags

 | tag        | description               |